inferno-framework/inferno-framework.github.io/docs/advanced-test-features/instrumenting-test-execution.md

 `inferno.test_run_id` returns every test in a run.
 OpenTelemetry is used here only as an illustration; the hook has no knowledge of it, and the same shape works for a metrics client, a timer, or a log context.

+### Keep the test out of the span name

+Note that the span above is given a constant name and everything identifying it is an attribute.
+This is worth doing deliberately, because the span name is not just a label: tracing backends treat it as a low-cardinality dimension and generate metrics keyed on it.
+Grafana Tempo's metrics generator, for example, emits `traces_spanmetrics_*` series with the span name as a dimension.

+Naming the span after the test therefore creates one metric series per test, per suite, per suite version.
+On one deployment of a large test kit that produced over 1,400 distinct span names, and every one of those series was useless by
+construction: a test emits a single span per run, so a per-test series holds one observation and a `rate()` or `increase()` over it returns zero.
+Collapsing the name to a constant removed all of that cardinality and, as a side effect, turned the one remaining series into a genuinely useful one, total test execution time across the deployment.

+Attributes have no such constraint.
+Filtering, grouping and table columns all work on them, so nothing is lost by moving identity out of the name.

+A related point if the override records the outcome: reserve error status for results of `'error'`.
+A test result of `'fail'` is the expected outcome of testing a non-conformant system, so marking those spans as errors puts ordinary conformance failures into error-rate panels and alerts.

+### What the block covers

+`around_test` wraps the whole of `#run_test`, which includes loading inputs, constructing the test instance, running it, saving outputs, and persisting the result along with its messages and requests.
+A duration measured with this hook is therefore the wall time a user waited for that test, which is usually what you want, but it is not purely the time spent executing the test body.
+For a test that makes many HTTP requests, persisting them can be a substantial share of it.
+If you need the two separated, instrument `#persist_result` as well.

 ## Other Uses